-Note: the Light-Compatible Raptor only works when a weapon light is mounted onto the firearm.
+The Light-Compatible Raptor only works when a weapon light is mounted to the firearm.
 For the non-light-compatible-version of this holster, click here.

 To see available pattern upgrades, scroll to the bottom of the page.